 How many musicians does a wedding need?

-That depends on guest count, available space, budget, schedule and desired impact.
+That depends on guest count, available space, budget, schedule and the atmosphere you want.
 Smaller lineups often work well for the ceremony, drinks reception and dinner.
-Medium-sized or larger lineups are especially strong if a full dance floor is desired later in the evening.
+Medium-sized or larger lineups come into their own when you want a full dance floor later in the evening.

 Which lineup is suitable for ceremony, reception, dinner and party?

-Smaller setups can be very suitable for the ceremony and dinner.
+Smaller setups can be a fine choice for the ceremony and dinner.
 For reception, first dance and party, flexible live band lineups from 4 musicians often work well.
-Larger lineups with several voices and horns are especially impactful for the later party.
+Larger lineups with several vocalists and horns are especially powerful for the party later in the evening.

-Live band, DJ or playlist – which is better for a wedding?
+Live band, DJ or playlist – which is best for a wedding?

 That depends on the desired character of the wedding.
 A live band creates a visible, emotional and immediate atmosphere.
 For very late hours, an additional DJ or playlist solution can be planned if music is needed after the live set.